-The paper is organized as follows.
+The rest of this paper is organized as follows.
 In Section 2, we present the basic and extended RSV models with a brief description of the SV model and RV estimators.
 Then, we explain the estimation and prediction scheme to estimate the parameters, volatility and quantile forecasts jointly via the MCMC technique in Section 3.
-Further, we introduce several methods to evaluate the volatility and quantile forecasts in Section 4.
-We present the empirical results using the DJIA data in Section 5.
-Finally, we conclude the paper in Section 6.
+Further, we introduce